 AEDT supports a high-fidelity model of weather that allows variation of all atmospheric properties (temperature, pressure, wind magnitude and direction, density, dew point, and relative humidity) along all three spatial dimensions, as well as in time.
-This is done by reading and interpolating weather data defined on 4-D grids.
+This is done by reading and linearly interpolating (sometimes extrapolating) weather data defined on 4-D grids.
 These grids are supplied by the user as files from sources described in Section 2.2.3.1.
-The data are defined on grids that are regularly spaced in time and along geographic coordinate systems, but irregularly spaced along the vertical direction.
+The data are defined on grids that are regularly spaced in time and along geographic coordinate systems (latitude/longitude or projection, depending on the data), but irregularly spaced along the vertical direction.